efarraro/krumit/_monsters/Trickster.md

 ---
 name: Trickster
-description: This is a placeholder until someone writes it!
+description: You'll never see it coming!
+This enemy starts with stealth, preventing you from targeting it until you attack in battle
 flavor:
 image: /images/Trickster.png
 ---